kbraaten-va/posts/dynamic-components-pt-1.md

-# Part One: Programatically Creating A Component
+# Part One: Programatically Creating An Angular Component

-You can follow along by modifying the code [here](http://embed.plnkr.co/iwIyVbaBuuF5ObQetsaN/), as well as view the finished code [here](http://embed.plnkr.co/eRx5vyf1eAvGlV0u82Tp/).
+## Overview

 In order to programatically create a component, we require three things:
 1. ViewContainerRef
 2. ComponentFactory
 3. entryComponent

+We will access a `ViewContainerRef` and use it to create our component using a `ComponentFactory`.
+We get a component's `ComponentFactory` using the `ComponentFactoryResolver` service.
+We'll need to declare our component as an `entryComponent` so Angular knows to include it in our bundle.

-Let's walk through these in detail...
+What does all that mean?
+Let's walk through it in detail...

+Note: You can follow along by modifying the code [here](http://embed.plnkr.co/iwIyVbaBuuF5ObQetsaN/), as well as view the finished code [here](http://embed.plnkr.co/eRx5vyf1eAvGlV0u82Tp/).

 ## 1. ViewContainerRef